krupitskas/Yasno/README.md

 ### Current features

-* Forward raster renderer mode
+* as raster renderer mode
 * RTX pathtracing renderer mode (materials WIP)
 * GLTF format loading
 * HDR Tonemapping (naive one, would be added more modes in the future like ACES and filmic)